tytydraco/yessleep/out/I_used_to_a_soldier_something_found_us_in_the_Siberian_woods_Part_Two.md

 She shuddered as if Frolov slapped her face and decided not to press the issue.
 Batu’s wound got infected, so he had to stay in the hospital for another 2 weeks.
 My own body was covered in bruises and scratches.
 A couple of cracked ribs were the peak of my injuries, so the doctors decided to clear me after 3 days.

-During that time, a lot happened.
-Frolov visited and told us everything that happened while we were lost in the woods.
+Frolov visited us once and told everything that happened while we were lost in the woods.

 Turned out, they found Morozov almost immediately.
 The idiot was hiding on a tree, scared witless.
 Once he saw Lieutenant Frolov approaching, he ran toward him crying like a little girl.
 Everyone was so relieved and pissed at Morozov, that Frolov didn’t notice our team was missing.
 He only realized that once the platoon gathered on the meadow where we buried the cigarette butt.
 Frolov could not send another search party into the woods at night.
 We already knew why.